MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Date Range** - Select the date range.
 The app displays results for the selected date range.

-* **Top** - The number of workspaces that needs to be displayed in the app is to be selected.
+* **Top** - The number of workspaces that Top N workspaces visual displays.
 The workspaces are ordered according to storage volume.
 The workspaces that have the highest storage volume appear at the top of the list.

 ## Cards

-This page includes three cards that display storage information related to the filter selection.
+In this page, there are three cards present to provide specific information on storage.
+The information on the cards is filtered according to your capacity and date range selection.

-* **Workspaces** - Total number of workspaces present on the capacity on the selected date range.
+* **Workspaces** -  The total number of workspaces using storage.

-* **Current storage (GB)** - Displays the latest hourly point in time storage in GB used by capacity.
+* **Current storage (GB)** - Displays the latest storage in GB.

-* **Billed storage (GB)** - Displays the storage in GB that is billed for selected capacity.
-Billed storage for a given hour is actual storage divided by number of hours in that month.
+* **Billed storage (GB)** - Displays the billed storage in GB.

 >[!NOTE]
->Billed storage can be less than current storage.
-If the capacity had less storage usage at the start of reporting period, billed storage would be less than current storage.
+>* At present storage isn't billed.

->[!NOTE]
+>* Billed storage volume can be lower than current storage volume.
+If the capacity had less storage usage at the start of reporting period, the billed storage volume would be less than current storage.
->Current storage may display a zero value.
-This could occur if the workspaces have not yet begun reporting data for that specific hour.
+>* Current storage can display a zero value.
+This occurs when the workspaces have not yet begun reporting data for that specific hour.

 ## Table visual

 ### Top n workspaces by billed storage %

-This table visual shows top n workspaces with below information by their billed storage %.
-Top n value can be changed by using Top filter.
+A table showing storage information for the selected top workspaces.
+Use the Top slicer to change the number of workspaces with the largest storage volume you want to review.

 * **Workspace name** - Name of the workspace.